7 Changes as Earth Marches Slowly Towards Spring

 Of course, it wouldn’t have been detectable without a telescope.
 Still, it reveals that despite our hurry-up culture, some of us have let astronomy help us “chill out.”

-7. Enjoy the increasing daylight—only a minute per day (soon two)
+7. Enjoy the increasing daylight

 Speaking of chill, the most obvious and life-affecting winter change these days is in the length of daylight.
 We had our earliest sunset (darkest afternoon) on December 7, and then saw our darkest morning (latest sunrise) during the first week of January.

-How it all fits together to deliver hours and minutes of daylight boils down to the very darkest day being the recent solstice on December 21.
+How it all fits together to deliver hours and minutes of daylight boils down to the very darkest day being the solstice on December 21.

 See my article on how daylight changes after the solstice.